fr407041/mnist-siamese-neural-network-for-R-code/README.md

                                       )
   }
 ```
-  **Step 4: Build self define generator**
+  **Step 4: Building Self-Defined Generator**

-<br>Intially, we build generators for each mnist's number.
-By this way, we can enjoy data augmentation from image_data_generator to generalize our data number.
-<br>Next, we build a list object to collect all numbers' generators for self define generator to use.
-<br> (Note : All generator's batch size is 1, it will help build self define generator)
-<br>Finally,  we build self define generator **join_generator** which utilize above list as parametrs to build balance data sets of same number and different number.
+<br> We create a separate generator for each number in the dataset, allowing us to utilize the data augmentation provided by the image_data_generator to generalize our data.
+Next, we create a list to collect all the generators for each number, and use this list as input to our self-defined generator, called join_generator.
+This generator uses the list of generators as a parameter to build balanced datasets of images with the same number and different numbers.

+(Note: Each generator has a batch size of 1, which will allow us to build a self-defined generator.)

 ```
 train_datagen = image_data_generator(
   rescale = 1/255          ,